 Once the bond is paid, the ICE office will inform the detention facility that the alien can be released.
 After approximately one hour, the alien can be picked up at the detention family.

-If you require more information about immigration bonds, see the following websites:
+If you require more information about immigration bonds and Immigration bond procedures, see the following websites:

 Several law firms specialized in immigration matters can assist you with your questions.
 With their expertise and help you can greatly increase the chances to get the alien released from detention.